publiclab/plots2/doc/reply_by_tweet.md

 - Set environment varible `TWEET_SEARCH` to `to:PublicLab` and `WEBSITE_HOST_PATTERN` to `://publiclab.org/n/`

+To use this feature we have to set some environment variables which includes Twitter Api keys and Searching Query:

+For getting Twitter Keys go to [Twitter app keys](https://apps.twitter.com/) Environment varible used for twitter keys are : `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN` and `TWITTER_ACCESS_TOKEN_SECRET`.

+Other Environment variable used are : `WEBSITE_HOST_PATTERN` which can be like `//publiclab.org/n/` and `TWEET_SEARCH` which is used to search for the twwets and can be like `to:publiclab`.

 ### Summery

 Once a minute, this system scans tweets "to:PublicLab" (or specified search, see below) for URLs matching our shortlink pattern, i.e. "https://publiclab.org/n/_____", where "_____" is a node nid.
 Each of the returned tweets is added as a comment to the node it responded to.